Nursing

 APIC and IPS: Professional Frameworks for ICNs

-In the United States, the Association for Professionals in Infection Control and Epidemiology (APIC) — headquartered in Washington, D.C. — is the primary professional organization for infection preventionists.
-APIC provides education, certification (the CIC — Certification in Infection Control), practice standards, and advocacy for the profession.
-APIC’s published guidelines and training resources set the professional standard for ICN practice across US hospitals.
-In the United Kingdom, the Infection Prevention Society (IPS) fulfills a similar role, providing professional frameworks, the RCNi Infection Prevention certification pathway, and the UK’s widely-used IPS Competency Framework for Infection Prevention and Control.
+In the United States, the Association for Professionals in Infection Control and Epidemiology (APIC) provides education, the CIC — Certification in Infection Control, practice standards, and advocacy.
+In the United Kingdom, the Infection Prevention Society (IPS) fulfills a similar role, providing professional frameworks, the RCNi Infection Prevention certification pathway, and the widely-used IPS Competency Framework.

 Challenges Facing Infection Control Nurses Today